onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![App Development](/images/icons/phone.png){: .aligncenter}

 ## App Development
-I have many years of experience in the IT industry and 14 years of native iOS app development.
-I worked with everything from pre-ARC Objective-C to modern SwiftUI and SwiftData.
-Since 2022, I have been working in Rust to offload business logic to a binary shared across iOS and Android apps.
+I have extensive experience in the IT industry, spanning many years.
+Specifically, I have dedicated 14 years to native iOS app development, working with various technologies ranging from pre-ARC Objective-C to modern SwiftUI and SwiftData.
+In recent years, starting from 2022, I have also ventured into Rust programming to effectively offload business logic to a binary that can be shared across iOS and Android applications.
 </div>

 <div class="one_half column last" markdown="1">
 ![Web Development](/images/icons/cloud.png){: .aligncenter}

 ## What else?
-I have worked with everything from microcontrollers and Bluetooth LE devices to complex server infrastructures and CNC production facilities.
-Whilst I am an expert in Apple platforms development, I am a profoundly curious person.
-Recently, I have been cutting my teeth on machine learning.
+I have experience working with a wide range of technologies, including microcontrollers, Bluetooth LE devices, server infrastructures, and CNC production facilities.
+While I specialize in Apple platforms development, I am always eager to explore new areas.
+Lately, I have been delving into machine learning, further expanding my skill set.
 </div>

 <div class="clearboth"></div>